jiangli1679/PixelLink-with-pytorch/readme.txt

 INSTALL :

-conda create --name myenv --file spec-file.txt
+conda create --name pixelink --file spec-file.txt
 (the spec-file was create with "conda list --explicit > spec-file.txt")

+after the environment has been create you should activate it with : source activate pixelink

 COMMANDS :